 - A kettle lake occurs where a chunk of ice was left behind in the till of a retreating glacier.
 When the ice melted, it left a depression.
 The meltwater filled it to form a lake.
-You can see examples of kettle lakes in the Figure below.
+You can see examples of kettle lakes below ( Figure below ).

 Kettle lakes are found where ice sheets once covered the land.
 These are in Siberia.

-kettle lake: A lake that forms when a chunk of ice in glacial till melted.
+- kettle lake : Lake that forms when a chunk of ice in glacial till melted.

 - Glaciers dump glacial till.
 Glacial moraines outline a glacier's extent.

 - Drumlins, eskers, and kettle lakes are features made of glacial till.

 - Varves form in lakes covered by ice.
 Varves are useful to scientists for understanding climate.

 Use the resource below to answer the questions that follow.